Bali City Travel Guide: Best Time, Places & Experiences

 2. Dance and Music

-• Barong Dance: Depicts the eternal battle between good and evil.
+Barong Dance: Depicts the eternal battle between good and evil.
+The Barong, representing protection, is a beloved cultural icon, and performances often include dramatic storytelling and lively costumes.

 3. Art and Craftsmanship